GhentAnalysis/ttg/reduceTuple/README.md

 Also adds additional often-used kinematic variables and calculates/stores the needed weights for systematic variations.
 This makes the reducedTuples perfectly suited to perform the analysis and make plots.

-The reduceTuple.py script uses following helper codes
+The reduceTuple.py script uses following helper code which are residing in the python subdirectory code
  * python/objectSelection.py defines the used lepton, photon and jet object selections as well as the calculation of some higher level variables based on them
  * python/btagEfficiency.py provides the class to return b-tagging efficiencies and uncertainties
  * python/leptonSF.py provides the class to return lepton scale factors and uncertainties